Presidency of Salvador Allende: "The Chilean Way to Socialism"

 The land-redistribution that Allende highlighted as one of the central policies of his government had already begun under his predecessor Eduardo Frei Montalva, who had expropriated between one-fifth and one-quarter of all properties liable to takeover.
 The Allende government's intention was to appropriate all holdings of more than eighty basic irrigated hectares.
 Allende also intended to improve the socio-economic welfare of Chile's poorest citizens; a key element was to provide employment, either in the new nationalized enterprises or on public works projects.

 Towards the end of 1971, Fidel Castro toured Chile extensively during a four-week visit.
 This gave credence to the belief of those on the right that "The Chilean Way to Socialism" was an effort to put Chile on the same path as Cuba.

+Today, The Chilean Way to Socialism is often associated with the democratic road to socialism, a form of democratic socialism emphasizing representative democracy and the development of an organized working class.

 Economics

 The short-term economic results of Minister of Economics Pedro Vuskovic's expansive monetary policy were unambiguously favorable: 12% industrial growth and an 8.6% increase in GDP, accompanied by major declines in Chile’s long-endemic chronic inflation (down from 34.9% to 22.1%) and unemployment (down to 3.8%).
 In 1972 the Chilean escudo changed 140%.
 The average Real GDP contracted between 1971 and 1973 at an annual rate of 5.6% ("negative growth"), and the government's fiscal deficit soared while foreign reserves declined.
 During this time, a shortage in basic commodities led to the rise of black markets which ended in late 1973 after Allende was ousted.

 In addition to the earlier-discussed provision of employment, Allende also raised wages on a number of occasions throughout 1970 and 1971.
 These rises in wages were negated by continuing increases in prices for food.
 Although price rises had also been high under Frei (27% a year between 1967 and 1970), a basic basket of consumer goods rose by 120% from 190 to 421 escudos in one month alone, August 1972.
 In the period 1970-72, while Allende was in government, exports fell 24% and imports rose 26%, with imports of food rising an estimated 149%.
-Although nominal wages were rising, there was not a commensurate increase in the standard of living for the Chilean population.
+However, although the acceleration of inflation in 1972 and 1973 eroded part of the initial increase in wages, the real minimum wage still rose (on average) during the 1971–73 period.
+Another study has asserted that during the last few months of the Popular Unity coalition’s time in office, "real wages were at least equal to, if not higher than, those of 1968-69."